Skip to contents

 payload

-Encrypted state payload returned by the provider.
+Encrypted state payload returned by the provider on a classic direct callback.
 This should be the same value that was originally sent in prepare_call().

 browser_token